syrilster/DesignPatterns/J2EE/JPA/README.md

 ## Relationship Mapping
 JPA allows to define relationships between classes.
 Classes can have one to one, one to many, many to one, and many to many relationships with other classes.

 A relationship can be bidirectional or unidirectional, e.g. in a bidirectional relationship both classes store a reference to each other while in an unidirectional case only one class has a reference to the other class.
-Within a bidirectional relationship you need to specify the owning side of this relationship in the other class with the attribute "mappedBy" eample: @ManyToMany(mappedBy="attributeOfTheOwningClass".
+Within a bidirectional relationship you need to specify the owning side of this relationship in the other class with the attribute "mappedBy" example:

+@ManyToMany(mappedBy="attributeOfTheOwningClass".

 **Relationship annotations:**
 * @OneToOne: JPA one to one mapping is specified in cases where an entity is mapped to only one other entity.
 Consider a scenario such that every a Desk is allocated to a specific Employee.